moja-global/FLINT.Docker/README.md

 A make has been provided in each folder to help with the docker builds.

-It takes the following coommands:
+It takes the following commands:

 ```
 cmake help